 No, under no circumstances may a game commence without the roster forms being provided.
 Note that if the kick-off is delayed while waiting for a team to provide its form, it is the team that is responsible and they should be penalised under Rule 3-4-1a.
 It is not Game Management's responsibility under Rule 3-4-1b.
 If a team refuses to supply a roster, the game must be cancelled.

-Up to kick-off time allow the coach to correct his form.
-However if, for example, a player turns up late and was not named on the form, don't allow him on the field until the form is updated.
-If he gets on without your knowledge and participates in a play, he must be disqualified under Rule 9-1-4c as soon as he is discovered.
+If a player gets onfield without your knowledge and participates in a play, he must be disqualified under Rule 9-1-4c as soon as he is discovered.
 Note, you will still have to find out his name so that you can report his ejection.
-If someone is in the team area without being named on the roster ask game management (or the coach of the team concerned) to remove them.
+If someone is in the team area without being named on the roster, ask game management (or the coach of the team concerned) to remove them.
 If they refuse, report them.
 Make every attempt to identify the miscreant, so that appropriate action can be taken.

 None.
 If a team complains about an opposing player, ask them to give you the details in writing before the end of the game and then include it with your incident report.